2022 French legislative election

 In the first round, there was some controversy among the Ministry of the Interior and news media about which bloc finished first, as both the NUPES and Ensemble obtained about 26% of the vote.
 They were followed by the RN on about 19% and UDC with about 11%.
-Turnout for the first round was a record-low 47.5%.
+Voter turnout for the first round was a record-low 47.5%.
 In the second round, when turnout was higher than that of 2017, Macron's Ensemble coalition secured the most seats (245) but fell 44 seats short of an absolute majority.
 The NUPES was projected to win 131 (Ministry of the Interior) or 142 seats (Le Monde), while RN became the largest parliamentary opposition as a party (89).
 The UDC received enough seats (64 or 71) to be a kingmaker in the next government but suffered losses.

+The results were perceived by political commentators as a dramatic blow for Macron, who, all at once, lost his majority in Parliament, three government ministers (Amélie de Montchalin for Ecological Transition, Brigitte Bourguignon for Health and Justine Bénin for the Sea) and three close parliamentary allies (incumbent president of the National Assembly Richard Ferrand, Macron's own former Interior minister and head of the LREM parliamentary group Christophe Castaner and MoDem parliamentary group leader Patrick Mignola), all defeated in their constituencies.
+The 2022 UEFA Champions League final chaos at the Stade de France on 28 May, rape accusations against newly appointed minister Damien Abad or the unusually long period between Macron's reelection as President and the formation of the new Borne government (26 days) have been cited as major factors in Macron's majority wipeout.

-The results were perceived by political commentators as a severe blow for Macron.
-They created potential for political instability and gridlock.
+Macron's government, which enjoyed a 115-seat majority before the election, now fell at least 38 short of an overall majority, the largest margin for any French Cabinet since 1958.
+This near-unprecedented situation created potential for political instability and gridlock.
 Prime Minister Élisabeth Borne offered her resignation on 21 June 2022, but Macron refused to accept it.
 Talks among the various parties to form a stable majority government began later on 21 June but rapidly failed.
 On 6 July, Prime Minister Borne presented her minority government policy plan to the Parliament.